Skip to cookie consent Skip to main content

 4 minute read

-A man in an orange long-sleeve t-shirt preparing a protein shake in a kitchen
+A man preparing a protein shake after a workout.

 Every tissue in your body contains protein, especially muscle.
 When you exercise, your muscles and their proteins break down.
 Replacing proteins helps your body recover from exercise, repairing muscles and helping them get stronger.